 There are limited integrations

 It’s difficult to pull in feedback from many channels, like Zendesk and Help Scout

 The segmentation is superficial—it’s difficult to find the highest-impact features

 ProdPad tries to impose their way of approaching product management

-This reviewer isn’t sure that roadmapping tools provide much value—at least for the cost.
+This reviewer isn’t sure that the Roadmaps module provide much value—at least for the cost.

 Are there more affordable alternatives to ProdPad?

 Absolutely.
 We’ve actually curated a full list of ProdPad alternatives, many of which are product management solutions that provide much better value.
 Savio has virtually all of ProdPad’s features

 Savio is the best ProdPad alternative.
 It has all the features of ProdPad’s Ideas and Feedback modules and is actually more powerful while also being less expensive.